spotdgtl/OneScreen/README.md

 Download the latest version from [GitHub Releases](https://github.com/spotdgtl/OneScreen/releases/latest).

-OneScreen is currently distributed outside the Mac App Store as a signed, notarized download and includes Sparkle-based in-app updates.

 ## Highlights

-- Stream any Mac display to OneScreen for iPad over your local network with NDI.
+- Stream any Mac display to OneScreen for iPad over your local network.
 - Create a virtual iPad-sized display on demand instead of mirroring an existing screen.
-- Choose between `Open NDI` discovery or `Private Stream` mode with QR code and manual passphrase pairing.
+- Choose between `Open` discovery or `Private Stream` mode with QR code and manual passphrase pairing.
 - Use live controls for pause, resume, intermission, fullscreen, receiver lock, and supported display rotation.
 - Open a floating Preview Window with keep-on-top, close-on-click, opacity, and Cursor Lock behavior controls.
 - Manage connected receivers from the Mac with rename presets, color labels, brightness, display profile, identify, return-to-live, per-receiver pause, and per-receiver lock.